General Information

 The consumer is responsible for payment if the repair is performed after warranty expiration.

-The manufacturer refuses to authorize repair of the vehicle under warranty and states the condition is not covered.
+The manufacturer refuses to authorize vehicle repair under warranty and states the condition is not covered.
 What do I do?

-Refer to the manufacturer's express warranty and review any exclusions that may be applicable.
+Refer to the manufacturer's express warranty and review any applicable exclusions.

 The Board does not have authority to determine whether a repair should be covered by the manufacturer's express warranty.